-I once went to Mass at the Duomo.
-It was most interesting because of course I don’t understand Italian and I’ve been to Catholic Mass only a couple of times in about a million years.
+I went to Mass at the Duomo.
+It was interesting because I don’t understand Italian and I’ve been to Catholic Mass a couple times in about a million years.
 We did the whole stand up, sit down, recite, kneel.
 Repeat.
-The priest was very elderly and had a gentle way of speaking and gesturing.
+The priest was elderly and had a gentle way of speaking and gesturing.
 Had I been able to “hear” him, I think I would have enjoyed his message.
-He was assisted by a woman in priest frocks–wow; and another elderly gent who looked like a giant next to the main fellow.
-I was quite touched when a couple of elderly men sitting near me made the effort to shake my hand at the Peace-be-with-you, part.
-Of course again, I had no idea what they were saying and thought it was: Howdy, How’s it going?
+He was assisted by a woman in priest frocks and another elderly gent who looked like a giant next to the main fellow.
+I was touched when wo elderly men near me made the effort to shake my hand at the Peace-be-with-you, part.
+I had no idea what they were saying and thought it was: Howdy, How’s it going?
 Until the memory kicked in and I went, OH YEAH.
 I murmured something unintelligible, but smiled like I meant it.
 I did mean it!

 The Duomo was started in 1386 and finished in 1809.
 There’s something about attending church in a place that’s been deemed holy for that many centuries.
-It humbles me.
+It’s humbling.

-One evening on a previous trip, our friend Lorenzo (his name had to be Lorenzo, right?) took us to the top of the Duomo.
-Having survived the 300 steps in the Cologne, Germany cathedral, I had intended walking this one.
-Glad I didn’t figure out how yesterday because it has at least twice that.
+On a previous trip, our friend Lorenzo (his name had to be Lorenzo, right?) took us to the top of the Duomo.
+Having survived the 300 steps in the Cologne, Germany Cathedral, I intended walking this one.
+Glad I didn’t figure out how yesterday because it is twice that height.
 We took the elevator and it was minutes–minutes–going up!
 What a view!
 The architectural detail is stunning.
-As Lorenzo, an excellent guide, pointed out: There are no duplicates and there is detail EVERYWHERE.
 There are statues on 135 spires and none of them are the same.
-Amazing.

 On one trip here, we had dinner at a Tuscan cuisine ristorante named Bagutta.
 A Restaurant started in 1924 and at some point taken over by writers!
 They now offer a Bagutta Prize for literary works.
 The walls are covered by paintings, drawings, caricatures.
 The food was outrageous.
 I had shrimp linguine with the lightest sauce; a salad made from slivers of artichokes with slivers of cheese; sampled Lorenzo’s battered artichokes, finished with a bit of tiramisu and Limoncello.
 AH!
 I love Italy.